Arafat4341/Language-Identification-Speech/data/README.md

-# Obtaining and preprocessing the data
+# Obtaining and Preprocessing the Data

 **Important note**: Define the language names and the number of them in `tensorflow/config.yaml` under `label_names` and `num_classes`.